 The adopted law has now been published and can be accessed via the Uradni list - Vsebina Uradnega lista (uradni-list.si) in Slovenian only.

 According to our Slovenian partners, the application process for participation in the new systems to be set up now started.
 The take-back systems have time until 30 July 2022 to do so.
 The awarding by the authority is to take place by 31 October 2022.

-Should you wish to register in Slovenia as a producer of WEEE, batteries or packaging, or if you have any questions on this topic, please do not hesitate to contact Rebekka Schwarber via firstname.lastname@example.org or by calling +49/40/750687-150.
+Should you wish to register in Slovenia as a producer of WEEE, batteries, packaging, textiles or furniture, please do not hesitate to contact our Consulting Department via firstname.lastname@example.org or +49/40/750687-0.

 For solutions on EU product or packaging labelling requirements and especially disposal labelling, please contact the trade-e-bility consulting team via email@example.com or +49/40/75068730-0.

 For more information on our international compliance services related to the placing on the market of electronic equipment, batteries/accumulators and packaged products or packaging, please click here: https://www.take-e-way.com/international-compliance/